yackx/ipgo/content/complex-data-types/maps.md

 // fruits == {"orange": 3, "pear": 1}
 ```

-In a typical Go way, you can perform a two-values assignement that tests for the presence of the key, and retrieve it.
-Starting from our original map `orangeCount` will contain `3` and `present` will be `true`.
+In a typical Go way, we can perform a two-values assignement that tests for the presence of the key, and retrieve it in one operation.
+Starting from our original map, `orangeCount` will contain `3` and `present` will be `true` after this assignment.

 ```go
 orangeCount, present = fruits["orange"]